 Negotiation grants are noncompetitive.
-In order to receive a negotiation grant, a Tribe/Consortium must first be selected to join selfgovernance and then submit a letter affirming its readiness to negotiate and requesting a negotiation grant.
-This subpart further provides that a Tribe/ Consortium may elect to negotiate a selfgovernance agreement if selected without applying for or receiving a negotiation grant.
-Planning grants will be awarded to Tribes/Consortia requesting financial assistance in order to complete the planning phase requirement for joining self-governance.
+To receive a negotiation grant, a Tribe/Consortium must first be selected to join self-governance and then submit a letter affirming its readiness to negotiate and requesting a negotiation grant.
+This subpart further provides that a Tribe/Consortium may elect to negotiate a self-governance agreement if selected without applying for or receiving a negotiation grant.
+Planning grants will be awarded to Tribes/Consortia requesting financial assistance to complete the planning phase requirement for joining selfgovernance.